maximilianmbeck/timeseriesbench/Readme.md

 # tsbench

-Hi there, this is the repository for the *tsbench* Practical Work Seminar at JKU Linz.
+Hi there, this is a repository I created for the *tsbench* Practical Work Seminar at JKU Linz.

-The supervisors are Maximilian Beck, Oleksandra (Sasha) Prudnikova, Andreas Auer and Korbinian Pöppel.

 ## Setup

 1. Setup a conda environment with `environment_pt2.1.0cu118` or `environment_pt2.1.0cu121`.
 Depending on our Nvidia GPU driver.
 2. Highly recommendend: Use Microsoft Visual Studio Code for developing.

 ## Quick Start Guide

 In order to get started, please have a look at the tutorial notebooks in `notebooks/tutorials` and go through them in the specified order.
 What you see is the process it needs to go from raw data (in this case a .csv file) to learning curves.

 After you have gone over these tutorials, run your first experiments.
 For this, have a look at the folder `notebooks/experiments`.
 There you will find notebooks with runnable experiment configs.
 Executing the cells in this notebooks will copy these configs into the `configs` folder.
 You might need to create the `configs/` folder in the repository root first.

 From there you can run those experiments by executing this command which will run a transformer architecture on a sequential cifar dataset for example:

 ```
 CUDA_VISIBLE_DEVICES=0 python run.py --config-name sCF10-causalselfattention--lr_0.yaml
 ```

 ## Extending tslib